shaonghosh/GWXtreme/docs/index.rst

 various iteration are then used to compute the standard deviation of the bayes-factor, which gives us an estimate of the uncertainty of the bayes-factor.
 The application of this method however increases the computational requirement.
+To address the increased runtime due to the computational overload resulting from these trials, from GWXtreme 0.3.0 we have introduced parallelization of the trial Bayes-factor computation using Ray_.
+Currently, the code determines the number of cores available in a given machine and then distributes the number of trials as uniformly as it can across all the cores.
+Currently, no feature has been provided to micromanage this distribution.
+In a future release this will be included.

+**NOTE:** The Ray distribution may cause problems when running on JupyterHub.
+No problem occurs when running on Jupyter notebook.

 .. code-block:: python
    :linenos: